Skip to content

 There's been a lot of buzz — and some confusion — about seed oils.
 Let's set the record straight.

 Sunflower oil offers specific, proven benefits – especially when farmed and produced using high integrity methods, like we do.
 Our company farms sunflowers on Maui and Kauaʻi using regenerative agriculture practices.
 And we mechanically crush the harvested seeds with no chemical extraction or other harsh conventional methods.
 The result?
-A golden, pure sunflower oil that’s a flavorful and healthy ingredient for your culinary creations.
+A golden, pure sunflower oil that's a flavorful and healthy ingredient for your culinary creations.
+And, our plant-based oils are vegan, gluten-free, non-GMO and cruelty-free!

-We believe food should be about trust, taste, and truth.
-Here are some helpful facts:
+We believe food should be about trust, taste and truth.

-• Expeller Pressed Matters.
-Our production method uses an expeller press to mechanically crush our harvested sunflower seeds, followed by mild filtering and bottling.
+Expeller Pressed Matters.
+Our production method uses and expeller press to mechanically crush our harvested sunflower seeds, followed by mild filtering and bottling.
 No additives and no preservatives.
-Conventionally processed oils, on the other hand, are generally “refined, bleached and deodorized” (RBD) through chemical extraction, high heat and other methods to reduce flavor, eliminate aroma and extend shelf life.
+Conventionally processed oils, on the other hand, are generally "refined, bleached and deodorized" (RBD) through chemical extraction, high heat and other methods to reduce flavor, eliminate aroma and extend shelf life.

 Here are several other resources worth the read: